yourjelly/odoo/addons/wowl/doc/getting_started.md

 test suite.

 To run the test suite, one needs to open the `/wowl/tests` route in a browser.

+## Livereload

+The WOWL addon provides a livereload feature: once activated, a browser tab will refresh itself automatically whenever some static assets was modified.

+The `npm` script `npm run livereload` (also executed by `npm run dev` will start a node application that listen on a specific port.
+The client code will open a websocket and attempt to connect to the livereload server.
+If it manages to do this, you will see the message `[livereload] connection established` in your browser console.

+Note that it works also for the unit [tests](#tests).

 ## Common issues